 - Does the internship program cost anything?
 Will I be required to do fundraising?

 *culture is not optional is a non-profit organization that is staffed and run by volunteers and interns.
 The internship program is not affiliated with AmeriCorps or other service-programs, and is therefore not able to provide stipends or educational awards.
 Many *cino interns have obtained part-time jobs in order to cover the cost of food and transportation, and the intern house chooses to pool resources and share the cost of living.
 Summer *cino interns receive free housing in the Rectory, a house owned by Trinity Episcopal Church.
 The interns come from a variety of faith backgrounds and commit to sharing their traditions while finding common ground through dialogue, shared-experiences and service.

 What has developed organically in Three Rivers out of the summer intern program is a more permanent resident community alongside the summer intern community.
-We are thrilled, since the need for help and creativity in Three Rivers doesn’t end on August 15 when the summer interns leave!
+We are thrilled, since the need for help and creativity in Three Rivers doesn’t end when the summer interns leave!
 We also feel that a more stable, long term community contributes to the vision, relationships and work being done in Three Rivers. *cino rents the rectory from Trinity Episcopal Church on a year-round basis, so housing is secured.
-Longer term residents are encouraged to find local part-time jobs and contribute $50 per month in rent to the church for general maintenance of the house.
+Longer term residents are encouraged to find local part-time jobs and contribute a minimum of $50 per month in rent to the church for general maintenance of the house.
 Starting and ending dates for longer term residents can be negotiated on an individual basis in conversation with the current resident community.

 You may qualify for college loan deferment or forbearance.
 Check with your lending institution to determine if you qualify and what steps need to be taken to make this possible.